-Well, I guess we do.
+Manaker: Well, I guess we do.
 You sure do.
 Absolutely.
 And the point is now, how can we weed out the people who don't want to do that?
 Well, maybe it turned out that a guy like me, who was working in the lab and then got on in there and found that I could find some happiness in just knowing what's going on and so on, and working in this, is just as important perhaps.
 And maybe that was my contribution to the thing.

-Yes.
+Baker: Yes.
 I think that's a very important part, a very important part.
 Yes.

-So let's see, we were--
+Manaker: So let's see, we were--

-Well, I think we answeredQuestion Number Four pretty well.
+Baker: Well, I think we answeredQuestion Number Four pretty well.
 Let's go to Number Five.

-I was not that aware of the outside advisory committees, like the National Advisory Cancer Council or Board, and so on, and the meetings there, since I never had much of an opportunity to get in and contribute and do things there.
-But, insofar as some other Committees went, I think that as far as my own outside review Committee, I tried to get representatives of a number of disciplines.
+Manaker: I was not that aware of the outside advisory committees, like the National Advisory Cancer Council or Board, and so on, and the meetings there, since I never had much of an opportunity to get in and contribute and do things there.
+But, insofar as some other Committees went, I think that as far as my own outside review Committee, I tried to get the best people we could, and we really had some good people.
+I tried to get representatives of a number of disciplines.
 I happened to recruit this guy from England, no less.
 He didn't want to come on over at first, but he did after.
 A good pathologist.
+And I think after a while he moved to this country.
+And I'm trying to think of his name.
+You know?
+But, in any event, I had pathology represented by--